Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 Dan and Max groaned in perfect unison.

-Chapter 12: It’s The Fight, It’s The Fall, It’s The Tears In My Eyes
+Chapter 13: It’s The Fight, It’s The Fall, It’s The Tears In My Eyes

 Emma

-We had all tried to convince him last night but he was being immovable.
+We had all tried to convince him last night, but he was being immovable.

-“Liam this is literally the first bloody thing They’ve pushed back on and you wanna push back.
+“Liam, this is literally the first bloody thing they’ve pushed back on, and you wanna push back.
 Did you hear the speech about Trudy?”

 “This isn’t the first thing they’ve asked for,” Liam retorted.
-“The break up clauses, the scandal penalties.
+“The breakup clauses, the scandal penalties.
 They ask a bloody lot from us right out the fucking gate.”

-“Again, Teller—welcome to show business.”
+“Again, Teller, welcome to show business.”

-“Emma, you were a dancer—and in like, what, three bands?”
+“Emma, you were a dancer, and in like, what, three bands?”
 Liam threw his hands out, exasperated.

 “All of them except ours,” Susie signed dryly.